6 Hamilton Place

 Mayfair's Architecture of Occasion

-There are addresses in London that carry weight before you reach the door.
+6 Hamilton Place is a restaurant in London's Mayfair serving Chinese-Lebanese Fusion cuisine, with a typical spend of about $120 per person.
 Hamilton Place, the short westward spur off Park Lane where it meets Piccadilly, is one of them.
-The Royal Automobile Club's Woodcote Park sits in Surrey; it is 6 Hamilton Place that belongs to the Royal Aeronautical Society, a Grade II listed town house whose Portland stone facade announces institutional permanence rather than commercial hospitality.
+It belongs to the Royal Aeronautical Society, a Grade II listed town house whose Portland stone facade announces institutional permanence rather than commercial hospitality.
 That tension between private-members gravity and the expectations of a dining public defines what the address offers and, just as importantly, what it does not.

 London's premium dining geography has long sorted itself into clusters: the Mayfair hotel dining rooms along Park Lane, the modernist Knightsbridge brigade anchored by Dinner by Heston Blumenthal, the Chelsea permanence of Restaurant Gordon Ramsay, and the Notting Hill contingent led by The Ledbury.
 Hamilton Place occupies none of these clusters precisely.
 It sits at the seam where Green Park meets Park Lane, which means it draws from the residual formality of both corridors without being wholly owned by either.